 The Solution – Secure, Control, Automate

-Pikseli now uses Miradore Management System (MMS) to manage their own proprietary software that runs on Windows 10 VR gaming headsets and gaming platforms.
+Pikseli now uses Miradore Management Suite (MMS) to manage their own proprietary software that runs on Windows 10 VR gaming headsets and gaming platforms.

 Pikseli credits its success with IT automation, which removes the company’s need to manually service its equipment, saving not only on time but also on IT personnel costs.